 Payactiv also makes it easy for you to allow your employees more flexibility.
 Employees can securely access your company’s shift scheduling platform and see who they might want to swap shifts with or even pick up a few extra shifts if they’re looking to earn a little more money.

 Payactiv’s digital communication platform is also a great way to increase engagement.
 People who aren’t desk-bound and don’t have access to a computer can catch up with the latest news and company announcements while they’re on the go via the mobile app.
-They also have access to in-app discounts, ree financial coaching, and savings and budgeting tools.
+They also have access to in-app discounts, free financial coaching, and savings and budgeting tools.

-Health care workers are the essential lifeblood of our economy and they should be treated as such.
+Healthcare workers are the essential lifeblood of our economy and they should be treated as such.
 By doing so, and affording these workers the respect, dignity, and support they deserve, healthcare providers will see increases in retention and recruitment, and workers currently struggling on the frontlines will experience unprecedented support.

+Ready to ramp up your benefits for healthcare workers?
 Learn more about Payactiv’s service, or book your demo now.

-© 2024 Payactiv, Inc. All Rights Reserved
+© 2025 Payactiv, Inc. All Rights Reserved

 24 hour support: 1 (877) 937-6966 | [email protected]

-* The Payactiv Visa Prepaid Card is issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
+* The Payactiv Visa Prepaid Card and the Payactiv Visa Payroll Card are issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. Certain fees, terms, and conditions are associated with the approval, maintenance, and use of the Card.
 You should consult your Cardholder Agreement and the Fee Schedule at payactiv.com/card411.
 If you have questions regarding the Card or such fees, terms, and conditions, you can contact us toll-free at 1-877-747-5862, 24 hours a day, 7 days a week.

-** Central Bank of Kansas City is the issuer of the Payactiv Visa Prepaid Card only and does not administer, endorse, nor is liable for the Payactiv App.
+** Central Bank of Kansas City does not administer, nor is liable for earned wage access.

 Google Play and the Google Play logo are trademarks of Google LLC.